nuprl/tag-sound/gf-icfp-2018/talk/README.md

 with this understanding in hand we added two points to the space building off typed racket (blip, blip)

-the way typed racket is organized, is a program gets type-checked, optimized, types compiled to boundary checks, and run as a racket program
+to explain how we added these implementations, it helps to know a little about typed racket given a program TR expands the macros, type checks the expanded program, optimizes the typed code, compiles the types to boundary checks, and runs the generated racket code

 TR-E is a type-erased racket ... the back end is different it type-checks but does not optimize (because the types are not enforced!) and runs the plain